mlcommons/algorithmic-efficiency/RULES.md

 - The submission can access the target evaluation metric via the `workload` variable.
 - **A call to this function will be considered a step**
   - The time between a call to this function and the next call to this function will be considered the per-step time
-- Cannot modify the given hyperparameters in a workload-conditional way (please see the [Valid Submission](#valid-submissions) Section).
+- Cannot modify the given hyperparameters in a workload-conditional way (please see the [Valid Submission](#valid-submissions) section).
 This rule is intended to prohibit circumventing the tuning rules by looking up a pre-tuned optimal set of hyperparameters for each workload.
 It is not intended to prohibit line searches and other similar techniques.
   - This will be checked by the spirit jury
 - The fixed `init_model_fn` can optionally be called during training, for example, to reinitialize the model after a failed training effort.
 - Cannot replace the model parameters with pre-trained ones.